aschmidt75/ipvsctl/README.md

 ## Install

-You can build this as describe below or install one of the versions under the `releases` tab.
+You can build this as described below or install one of the versions under the `releases` tab.
 `ipvsctl` makes modifications to the ipvs tables, so it either needs to be run as root or equipped with the appropriate capabilities, e.g.: